• Join FTC!

 5 A traditional herd share is not permissible since the farmer must go through state requirements to set up their herd as a security and further comply with the requirements for the sale of a security (Montana).
 Please see below chart for more details.

 The map above indicates the most permissive category for obtaining raw milk in each state.
 Please see the chart below for a more detailed look at how raw milk can legally be obtained in your state.
-Also see Introduction to the Raw Milk Map for more info.
+See the glossary below the chart.

 If you have questions about the laws applicable to you in your state, you should consult with a licensed attorney.
 Farm-to-Consumer Legal Defense Fund (FTCLDF) members: you are welcome to contact FTCLDF concerning laws that apply to your farm.